alvinnguyen116/project-canvas/README.md

 # Online Image Filtering
-Easily apply common filter to images on the web.
+Easily filter an image from a web browser.
 1) Upload an image
-2) Select a filter
+2) Select from a list of filters
-3) Download filtered image
+3) Download the new image

-You can find this project on [Heroku](https://ui-project-canvas.herokuapp.com/).
+Check out this project on [Heroku](https://ui-project-canvas.herokuapp.com/).

 ## Installation
 To run this application locally, clone the github repository and download the node modules